-The department’s review of PHIC’s 2018–19 annual monitoring report identified an unusual pattern of PM10 concentrations at Taplin Street, and it was subsequently advised by PHIC on 6 February 2020 that the monitor had been inaccurate and under-reporting actual dust levels.
+The department’s review of the Port Hedland Industries Council’s (PHIC) 2018–19 annual monitoring report identified an unusual pattern of PM10 concentrations at Taplin Street, and it was subsequently advised by PHIC on 6 February 2020 that the monitor had been inaccurate and under-reporting actual dust levels.

 PHIC replaced the faulty monitor on 15 January 2020 and has advised the new monitor is delivering consistent datasets.

 On 20 April 2020, PHIC revised its published Annual Report 2018–19 to reflect the issues with the data at Taplin Street.

 On 14 August 2020, PHIC advised the department it had concluded its investigation, identifying that data from the monitor was potentially inaccurate between April 2018 and December 2019.

 PHIC had undertaken analysis of data from the monitoring network over this period, indicating at least nine to 13 exceedances of the AGV were likely to have occurred at Taplin Street during the period in question.
 The department’s analysis suggests this estimate is at the lowest end of the possible range of exceedances.